joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-interlude.md

 $ bower init
 ```

-After completing the promps your `bower.json` file should look something like this:
+After completing the prompts your `bower.json` file should look something like this:

 ```javascript
 {